 At its heart, Cool KIDS’ SUMMER is an enigma.
 Well, no, it’s mostly a marketing effort with a touch of real-world razzmatazz.
 It’s summer by some other name, but one that smells just a tad sweeter because of it.
 Following?

-Deals Announced for Cool KIDS’ SUMMER
+Room and Ticket Deals for Cool KIDS’ SUMMER

 Water Park Paradise Returns for Cool KIDS’ SUMMER